Euclid Quick Data Release (Q1). First Euclid statistical study of galaxy mergers and their connection to active galactic nuclei: Introduction

-The manuscript is organised as follows.
-In Sect.~\ref{sc:Data}, we first introduce the \Euclid data products used in this work, including catalogues, imaging data, and ancillary multi-wavelength data, along with our galaxy sample selection.
+The paper is organised as follows.
+In Sect.~\ref{sc:Data}, we first introduce the \Euclid data products we use in this work, the ancillary multi-wavelength data, and our galaxy sample selection.
 Then, we describe the mock \Euclid observations generated from cosmological hydro-dynamical simulations to train our DL classifier.
 In Sect.~\ref{sc:Method}, we present our galaxy merger classifier and the various AGN selection methods adopted.
 In Sect.~\ref{sc:Results}, we first explore the merger and AGN connection using a binary classification of AGN and non-AGN.
 Next, we analyse this connection using continuous parameters that characterise the relative and absolute AGN power.
+We discuss possible caveats in our analysis in Sect.~\ref{sc:caveats}.
 Finally, we summarise our main findings in Sect.~\ref{sc:Conc}.
 Throughout the paper, unless otherwise stated, we assume a flat $\Lambda$CDM Universe with $\Omega_{\rm{m}}=0.3$, $\Omega_{\Lambda}=0.7$, and $H_0=70\,{\rm km}\,{\rm s}^{-1}\,{\rm Mpc}^{-1}$ and express magnitudes in the AB system \citep{okeSecondaryStandardStars1983}.